 |---|---|

 --mode <mode> or -m | Defines how files will be processed.
-Modes: full, summary, chunked, or smart. |
+Modes: full, summary, chunked, smart, or knowledge (documentation corpora as a keyless RAG knowledge base). |

 --description <text> or -d | Adds a text description to help identify the context. |